 Some of the important features of an Electromagnetic Flow Meter are:-

-- Various types of Liner & Electrode materials are available as per application requirements.
+- Various types of liner and electrode materials are available as per application requirements.

-- The measurement is independent of Viscosity, Density, Dissolved/Un-dissolved solids, pressure, or temperature of the flowing liquid as long as it maintains certain minimum conductivity.
+- The measurement is independent of the viscosity, density, dissolved or undissolved solids, pressure, or temperature of the flowing liquid, as long as it maintains certain minimum conductivity.

 - It has a full-bore flow and hence the meter does not obstruct the flow of the liquid being measured.